zhaoy/hrs/README.md

 1 Download this repository.

 2 Download the raw data.
-From inside the raw data folder, copy-paste or cut-paste `rndhrs_p.dta` to the root directory of this repository.
+From inside the raw data .zip file, copy-paste or cut-paste `rndhrs_p.dta` to the root directory of this repository.

 3 In this repository, run `makefile.R` to build the manuscript data-set.
 After `makefile.R` runs, the manuscript data-set (`hrs.feather`) should appear in the root directory.